-The initial screening (Golder, 2011) identified the Black-Pic batholith and the rocks of the Quetico Subprovince in the Hornepayne area as potentially suitable for hosting a deep geological repository.
-Rocks of the Manitouwadge-Hornepayne greenstone belt were deemed not suitable due to their lithological heterogeneity, structural complexity and potential for mineral resources.
+The initial screening (Golder, 2011) identified the four large intrusions in the Ignace area as potentially suitable for hosting a deep geological repository.
+Greenstone belts in the Ignace area were deemed not suitable due to their lithological heterogeneity, structural complexity and potential for mineral resources.